 However, you, your dog, and your veterinarian make a great team.
 If your dog has hypertension, there are many treatment options to help manage this condition under the guidance of your veterinarian.

-The prognosis for a dog with hypertension depends heavily on the underlying cause of the high blood pressure.
+Life expectancy for a dog with hypertension depends heavily on the underlying cause of the high blood pressure.
 For dogs with multiple, complicated diseases, the prognosis can be guarded.
-However, dogs who are well managed on medication, can do very well and continue to enjoy many years!
+However, dogs who are well managed on medication, can do very well and have many more wonderful years!

-For the complications and risks to be minimized, it is important that you continue to closely monitor your dog and follow your veterinarian’s instructions exactly.
-Blood pressure medication is likely going to be needed for the remainder of your dog’s life.
-Follow-up monitoring and veterinary exams will be needed too.
+For the complications and risks of high blood pressure in dogs to be minimized, it is important that you continue to closely monitor your dog and follow your veterinarian’s instructions exactly.
+Blood pressure medication is likely going to be needed for the remainder of your dog’s life, and may need periodic dose adjustments.
+Follow-up monitoring and veterinary exams are important to give your pet the best care possible.

 The good news is that by partnering with your veterinarian, you and your dog can continue to create more special memories together.